khoitsma/Universal-Dropdowns/README.md

 20 October 2025

-And now I offer an updated, more compact version of the universal dropdown.
+And now I offer an updated, more compact version of the universal dropdown.$$

 My previous version was based on a PyXLL macro; the new version is based on a PyXLL function (set as macro=True).